ashishbansal689/spring-boot-projects/create-docker/README.md

-# spring-boot-projects
+# create-docker
-This is the project which will contain little projects of spring
+This is sample spring boot project to demonstrate how to dockerize spring boot application with dockerfile